Nei-V/ionvarsescu/src/pages/blog/2019-01-19-using-netlify-redirect-301-and-rewrite-200.md

 force = true<br>
 </code>

 Here we use status "200" - rewrite - not "310".
-One thing that was not intuitive at first is that the "from" should be where you want your secondary site to be.
+One thing that isn't intuitive at first is that the "from" should be where you want your secondary site to be.
 The visitor is taken behind the scenes FROM the https://www.ionvarsescu.tk/portofolio/ TO the original site https://portofolio-ion-varsescu.netlify.com.

 3. Save and push to Github.